BassT23/Proxmox/README.md

 </div>

 Features:
-- Update Proxmox (the host / all cluster nodes / all included LXCs and VMs)
+- Update Proxmox VE (the host / all cluster nodes / all included LXCs and VMs)
 - Normal run is "Interactive" / Headless Mode can be run with `update -s`
 - Logging
 - Exit tracking, so you can send additional commands for finish or failure (edit files in `/root/Proxmox-Updater/exit`)